PoisotLab/ms_mangal_synthesis/manuscript.md

 One line of research that we feel can confidently be pursued lies in extrapolating the structure of ecological networks over gradients, not at the level of species and their interactions, but at that of the community.
-@MoraGrav18 revealed that all food webs more or less build upon the same structural backbone, which is in part due to strong evolutionary constraints on the establishment of species interactions [@DallStou15]; in other words, most networks are expected to be variations on a shared theme, and this facilitates
+@MoraGrav18 revealed that all food webs are more or less built upon the same structural backbone, which is in part due to strong evolutionary constraints on the establishment of species interactions [@DallStou15]; in other words, most networks are expected to be variations on a shared theme, and this facilitates